 Once the user obtained his/her first crystals to be optimized its time for the Tecan training - session 2.

-RockMaker is controlling the two RockImagers or 4C and 20C imaging as well as the Tecan liquid handler for dispensing wells of 24 well crystallization plates or 96 and 48 well containers in shape of Greiner deep well blocks.
+RockMaker controls the two RockImagers (4C & 20C) and the Tecan liquid handler for dispensing Greiner deep well blocks or 24-well plates.
 The goal of the Tecan training is making each user able to dispense:

 A) The wells of 24 well crystallization plates: